Polanco’s sac fly in ninth lifts Twins over Rays 5-4

 Rays: 1B Yandy Díaz (sprained left thumb) missed his second straight game, though manager Kevin Cash said he did swing a bat Sunday and was available off the bench if necessary.

 Twins: RHP Jorge Alcala (sore triceps) played some light catch Sunday for the first time since going on the IL Aug.
-9. Manager Rocco Baldelli said Alcala was feeling “a lot better” and indicated that the injury appeared to be more of a “scare” than a long-term issue.
+9. Baldelli said Alcala was feeling “a lot better” and indicated that the injury appeared to be more of a “scare” than a long-term issue.

 UP NEXT